Biotechnology January 2026

 How does Biotechnology compare?

-People in Biotechnology were much more positive than average regarding Equity, Service & Quality Focus, and Company Performance.
+People in Biotechnology were much more positive than average regarding Leadership, Collaboration & Communication, and Innovation.

-People working in Biotechnology are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Biotechnology are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Biotechnology are less engaged than Engaging Growth.

-The highest scoring question for Biotechnology had 94% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Biotechnology had 93% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Management.

-People in Biotechnology were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 17% of people disagreeing (+0% above average).
+People in Biotechnology were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 14% of people disagreeing (-3% below average).

 Which questions matter the most?